Establish Winning Facts

 Most attorneys do not prepare their case for trial at the beginning or as the case moves on.
 This makes cases take longer: the case is not being worked proactively, so the case stalls at each stage: The attorneys play games in discovery.
 They don't make pre-mediation settlement offers, and often they don't even think about mediation until someone else brings it up.
 Then, if mediation fails, they start thinking about trial, which often means they try to re-visit and re-open discovery and do things for the case that really should have been done already.

 We set up our process simply by thinking ahead, using our knowledge of the rules and the legal process to set up our client for success in advance of each stage of a lawsuit.

 Keep It Simple

 Every case has its factual and legal complexities.
 If a settlement cannot be reached, a decision will be made by a judge or a jury.
-Obviously jurors may not have any legal background.
+Obviously, jurors may not have any legal background.
 Did you know that judges do not have any specialized training or skills to be a judge?
 Judges are not necessarily aware of the things that impact their own decision-making, including their own biases.
-Cutting-edge psychological studies show us that humans are worse decision-makers than we think we are, and that all human brains are inherently lazy.
-Our job is to present your case in a simple, understandable, and credible way so that your best possible outcome is the outcome that makes the most sense to mind of the decision-maker.
+Cutting-edge psychological studies show us that humans are worse decision-makers than we think we are and that all human brains are inherently lazy.
+Our job is to present your case in a simple, understandable, and credible way so that your best possible outcome is the outcome that makes the most sense to the mind of the decision-maker.

 Our preparation and disclosure of information help us obtain results for our clients.
 Independent, objective evidence makes a case much stronger than a “he said / she said” battle of words.
 Our strategy pays off in negotiation, mediation, and in the courtroom.
 It is part of what makes us different from the rest.